jchelly/hdfstream-python/docs/source/connecting.rst

   import hdfstream
   root = hdfstream.open("https://localhost:8443/hdfstream", "/")

-In this case we're assuming that the server is running locally and requesting a root directory listing.
+Here, the first parameter is the server URL and the second is the virtual directory on the server which we'd like to access.
 This command returns a :py:class:`hdfstream.RemoteDirectory` object.